nicollaslopes/cybersec-notes/web_hacking/ssti.md

 You should be aware that the same payload can sometimes return a successful response in more than one template language.
 For example, the payload `{{7*'7'}}` returns `49` in Twig and `7777777` in Jinja2.
 Therefore, it is important not to jump to conclusions based on a single successful response.

+## Filters

+Dentro do templates, há filtros que servem para executar determinada funções.
+Por exemplo `{{"test"|upper}}` irá colocar a string `test` em maiúsculo.
+Podemos dar uma olhada na documentação do [Twig](https://twig.symfony.com/doc/3.x/) e ver que existem várias funções e filtros.

 ## Twig Template

-Podemos dar uma olhada na documentação do [Twig](https://twig.symfony.com/doc/3.x/) e ver que existem várias funções.

 E se pudessemos criar nossa própria função e adicionar ele dentro do Twig? É possível registrar uma função de callback a partir do sistema de template do Twig.
 Vamos ver como conseguimos fazer isso.